 Conclusion: Consider Increasing your Car Insurance Limits

-You don’t have to hit a Ferrari or Bentley to exceed your car insurance coverage limits.
+You don’t have to hit a Ferrari, Lamborghini, or Bugatti to exceed your car insurance coverage limits.
 Approximately 10% of cars on roads in the United States are worth more than $50,000.
 Even a mid-range truck or SUV can be considered an expensive car.

 Consider increasing your coverage limits to cover all situations.
 Maintaining the lowest possible amount of liability coverage can save you money today.
 It takes just one accident with an expensive car, however, to exceed your car insurance coverage limits and leave you with serious financial problems.